steindevices/ESP32-LyraT-DSP/README.md

 ## My board is not responding to Telnet and I can't program it over WiFi.
 What happened and what can I do?

-It's possible the ESP32 cannot connect to your WiFi due to a problem with WiFi or if there is a problem with the firmware code.
+It's possible the ESP32 cannot connect to your WiFi due to a problem with WiFi, or if there is a problem with the firmware code.
 Sometimes it's just a matter of unplugging and plugging the board and it will reconnect.
 If you've made changes to the code or have made a mistake when configuring, the board may be in a reboot cycle.
 When this happens you will need to fix your changes and re-upload to the board via the serial port

 ## I'd like to better understand and create my own biquads.
 How can I do that?